 |Giovani Dos Santos||1,400||77,4|

-Also with the Team of the Year (TOTY) market crash just around the corner it may be an idea to invest in some of the popular strikers listed above!
+Also, with the FIFA Team of the Year (TOTY) market crash just around the corner, now may be a great time to invest in some of the popular strikers listed above.